tihtw/go-line-bot/README.md

 # go-line-bot
-Go Line Bot, not official
+Golang Line Bot, not official

 This is a LINE BOT library in golang.